wilsonmar/mac-setup/README.md

 1. Format: Choose APFS (for most modern Macs) or Mac OS Extended (Journaled) for older Macs.
 1. Scheme: Choose GUID Partition Map.
 1. Click "Erase" to wipe the drive.

+   Click "Security Options" to select a number of passes to overwrite the drive with.
+One pass should be good enough.

 1. Close "Disk Utility" to return to the macOS Utilities window.
 1. Select Reinstall macOS and click Continue.
 1. Follow the on-screen instructions to reinstall the operating system.
 This may take some time, depending on your internet speed and the version of macOS being installed.